hansonmcoombs/training-basic_python/sphinx/source/installing_python.rst

 packages galore.

 In order to use packages, you have to install them.
-At the end of the day the definitive expert on how to install a given package is that's package website, but most packages that you will be interested in using can be easily installed with either pip or conda which is discussed below
+At the end of the day, the definitive expert on how to install a given package is that's package website, but most packages that you will be interested in using can be easily installed with either pip or conda which is discussed below.

 Using python environments
 -----------------------------